 Every industry is susceptible to disruption by ecosystem plays.
 Those who aren’t ready are at risk for value degradation.
 More than 40 percent of companies across 20 industries—accounting for a combined enterprise value of $26 trillion—are highly susceptible to future disruption.1

-Accenture Strategy surveyed 1,252 business leaders from diverse industries across the world to better understand the degree to which companies are capturing ecosystem opportunities.
+Accenture Strategy surveyed 1,252 business leaders from diverse industries across the world, including 649 in the United States, to better understand the degree to which companies are capturing ecosystem opportunities.
 We found companies are pursuing new business models to navigate, or even lead, disruption.

-Business leaders surveyed who agree current business models will be unrecognizable in the next 5 years—ecosystems will be the main change agent.
+Business leaders surveyed in the United States who agree current business models will be unrecognizable in the next 5 years—ecosystems will be the main change agent.

-Almost half of executives (46 percent) we surveyed said they are actively seeking ecosystems and new business models.
+Almost half of American executives we surveyed said they are actively seeking ecosystems and new business models.
 However, executives often don’t have the experience and capabilities to design and execute market-leading ecosystems.

-Many of those we surveyed aren’t seeing the revenue growth they had predicted from ecosystem participation.
-While 58 percent of companies targeted a growth rate of 3-4 percent, only 40 percent are achieving it.
-Just 12 percent of companies are seeing growth of 5 percent or more from ecosystems.
+Many of those we surveyed in the United States aren’t seeing the revenue growth they had predicted from ecosystem participation.
+While 59 percent of companies targeted a growth rate of 3-4 percent, only 40 percent are achieving it.
+Further, only 14 percent of companies are seeing growth of 5 percent or more from ecosystems, while more than one-third targeted it.

 Leading executives achieve performance targets and disrupt their industries by focusing on three major pillars as they form ecosystems: